 - Evidence of high level of professionalism within the field and strong clinical acumen as reported by previous supervisors.

-- An expressed interest in working with adolescents, families and couples.
+- Experience in working with adolescents, families and couples.

 - Ability to maintain a full caseload, defined as 17-20 outpatient contact hours per week.